Tōkyō WWII Sites

 - Tachikawa Airfield Power Station

-This is quite far outside of the city; Occupation Era ruins exist, but are not easily accessible; dramatic signs of aircraft-launched ordinance is still visible.
+This is quite far outside of the city; Occupation Era ruins also exist, but are not easily accessible; dramatic signs of aircraft ordinance is still visible (see the photo above).

 - Yasukuni Shrine

 There’s a revisionist history “museum” called Yūshū-kan which, for better or worse, gives a certain point of view of WWII.
-To this day, a small but hawkish, right-wing element of society honors this shrine.
+To this day, a small but hawkish, right-wing element of society honors Japanese war dead, including 14 class-A war criminals.

 - Chōfu Airfield WWII Hangars